-December 2020 Exam Disability Accommodations
+December 2020 CFA Exam

 - CFA Institute does not guarantee that your request for disability accommodations will be granted, even if you have previously received disability accommodations.

-Our Disability Accommodations Request Form
+Disability Accommodations Request Form and Documentation Requirements

-The Medical Professional Questionnaire (PDF) (PDF)
+The Medical Professional Questionnaire (PDF)

-Guidelines for the Comprehensive Diagnostic Evaluation
+Guidelines for the Comprehensive Diagnostic Evaluation Report

-- Clearly state the diagnosed disability.
+- Clearly state the diagnosed disability;

-- Describe the specific accommodations requested.
+- Describe the specific accommodations requested;

 - Be typed or printed on official letterhead and be signed by an evaluator qualified to make the diagnosis (with information regarding licenses or certifications, and area of specialization)